 There is this beautiful brightly colored woven cloth known as kente cloth.
 It has bright colors, snappy geometric patterns, and is fun to touch were you to get your hands on a piece.
-All of these qualities make kente cloth a natural for inspiring art work in little people.
+Explore the kente cloth meaning through this multi media paper weaving African craft.

 Our adventure into traditional African art began as a little rabbit hole from our new Science program.
 We’re just beginning (and loving) Elemental Sciences Sassafras Science Adventures Volume 2: Anatomy.
 Although we’re studying human anatomy the textbook reads like a Chapter book.
 Chapter one takes place in Ethiopia.
 We looked at maps and researched different things about African and somehow landed on the amazing textile art produced all around Africa.
 Like I said, it was a rabbit hole, but one I’m glad to be able to travel along with my kids!

 Each color and each pattern in the kente cloth has a special meaning.
 The book The Spider Weaver tells a little about this and I’ve also included a printable color “cheat sheet” below.
 The age of your students will determine how much symbolism they are ready to understand.
-Starting with the idea that different colors represent different ideas is an easy place to begin.
+Start with the idea that different colors represent different ideas.

 Our first step is to make gold prints on black paper.
 To do this we wrapped a hefty piece of yarn around a scrap block of wood.
 (You could also use rubber bands around a small box) This is our printmaking block.
 Dip the block into a thin pile of gold paint and stamp away.
 Kids can cover the black paper with as many of these gold prints as they like.
 It’s simple, geometric, and makes for a nice backdrop for some color in the next step.
 Printmaking is a favorite process at our house.
 Check out other printmaking processes here and here!